Configure a Grid

 • Select no more than one site of each Access Federation in your subscription.

-2. Identify the Main Site of the Grid: The main site of the Grid is the JPD on which you create and manage the Grid.
-The main site JPD must run the Mission Control service.
+2. Identify the Main site of the Grid: The Main site of the Grid is the JPD on which you create and manage the Grid.
+The Main site JPD must run the Mission Control service.
 Log in to a JPD in your subscription and go to Administration > Topology > JPD Services.

 • If there is no JPD Services option in the Topology menu, then Mission Control does not run on this JPD.
 Repeat this step with another JPD in your subscription.

 • If there is a JPD Services page, go to Topology > Grid.
 This verifies that Mission Control is running, and you can define the Grid on this JPD.
-This is the Main Site JPD.
+This is the Main site JPD.

+3. Review candidate JPDs: On the Main site JPD, go to Administration > Topology > JPD Services.
+The table lists JPDs that were registered in this JPD.
 JPDs from this JFrog SaaS subscription are ready to be added to the Grid.
 JFrog automatically configures a Circle of Trust for all JPDs in the subscription.

 • In JPD Services register the JPD using its pairing token.